-In Washington, if a court determines child support, the law provides that a presumed child support transfer payment and percentage sharing is driven by the net incomes of the parents.
-The presumed (but not automatic) transfer payment and percentages are determined from completing a child support worksheet.
+In Washington, if a court determines child support, the law provides that a presumed child support transfer payment and percentage sharing is starts with determining the net incomes of the parents.
+The initial presumed (but not automatic) transfer payment and percentages are determined from a completed child support worksheet.
 The worksheet is not the end of the inquiry if a court makes the decision.
 The judge must still decide whether the numbers on the worksheet are appropriate.
 A child support worksheet is therefore merely a supporting document.